 Asian Jumping Worms

-Asian Jumping Worms have been recently found in Ohio, with confirmed sightings in Franklin County.
+Asian Jumping Worms have been found throughout Ohio, with confirmed sightings in multiple counties, including Hamilton.
 This invasive species poses a threat to Ohio’s naturally rich biodiversity.

 The Asian Jumping Worm (AJW) life cycle is similar to the European Earthworm (EE) life cycle.
 Both hatch in the spring from their cocoons, mature in the summer, mate and lay cocoons in the fall, and the cocoons over winter.
 Unlike EE which live several years, AJW are an annual species and will die after the first frost.
 The cocoons of AJW are very hard to see compared to EE cocoons because they are much smaller and roughly the same size as mustard seeds (Fig. 1).
 AJW only dig a few inches below the surface, whereas EE dig deeper.
 AJW feed on organic matter much more aggressively than EE and can alter the soil much faster.
 In addition, they excrete hard pellets that look like coffee grounds and change the texture and structure of the soil (Fig. 2).
 The changing soil composition results in fewer native plants and reduces biodiversity.
 With the reduction of native plant competition, invasive plants have a much higher chance of success.